-Oolong Tea Benefits: Nutrition, Heart Health, and More Oolong tea is a traditional Chinese tea made from the partially oxidized leaves of the Camellia sinensis plant Similar to black and green teas, oolong tea contains several vitamins, minerals,
+Oolong Tea Benefits: Nutrition, Heart Health, and More Oolong tea is a traditional Chinese tea It’s made from the leaves of the Camellia sinensis plant, the same plant used to make green tea and black tea The difference is in how the tea is

 Oolong Tea: A Complete Guide to Types, Benefits, and Brewing Oolong tea is like the best of both worlds: It's a happy medium between black and green teas This traditional Chinese tea is semi-fermented It has the freshness and floral notes of green tea and the richer, deeper flavors of black tea, ranging from light and sweet to bold and toasty